Slavery in the United States, 1845 – 1860

 Historian Michael Kovacevich will discuss the issue of slavery in America and the politics leading to the nation splitting apart prior to the Civil War.
 Come enjoy and learn as he makes history come alive.

 Knit and Crochet Club

-Do you want to learn to knit or crochet?
-All levels of expertise and all ages welcome.
-Free supplies to get you started.
+Do you love to knit or crochet?
+Join us for the sharing of ideas and instruction.
+Basic supplies provided to get you started.

 Paws for Reading

 Look for therapy dogs, Caesar, Sophie, or Dort in the Children’s area and improve your reading skills by reading to a furry friend.
 Bring along a book you are reading or choose one from our shelves.

 January 23rd is National Handwriting Day, the birthday of John Hancock, author of the most famous signature in America.
 On this day we celebrate the importance of handwriting.
 Handwriting is one of the most complex skills human beings are able to accomplish.
 Chimps were able to master using an Ipad in thirty minutes, but they have not been able to become proficient at handwriting.

 Celebrate National Handwriting Day by putting pen to paper and sending a handwritten note to someone you love.
 Need supplies?
 Check out our stash of fun writing paper and pens at the Tallmadge Branch Library and surprise a friend with your handwritten greeting.